 3. What are Gold Funds

-Gold funds or gold mutual funds are investments that are made in the stocks of companies that operate in gold and gold-related activities.
-Gold funds also include silver, platinum and other metals in their investment basket, in other words, gold funds are not solely gold investments.
-As compared to gold ETFs, gold funds are professionally managed, utilising fundamental trading analysis to buy and sell stocks to try to maximize returns for the investors.
-Gold funds are dependent on the market conditions to an extent.
+Investing in gold funds is to invest in stocks of companies operating in gold and gold-related activities.
+Funnily, gold mutual funds also include silver, platinum and other metals in their investment basket.
+A mutual fund manager on behalf of an Asset Management Company manages gold fund, unlike gold ETFs.
+They utilize the fundamental trading analysis to buy and sell stocks to try to maximize returns for the investors.
+Returns from gold funds depend on market conditions to an extent.

-As compared to investments in physical gold, mutual funds eliminate the risks on returns substantially by distributing investments along with a wide range of investment domains.
-In other words, mutual funds work on the principle of not putting all eggs in one basket.
-Making an investment in mutual funds as compared to gold investment requires careful planning and thought from an investor.
+Gold mutual funds eliminate the risks on returns substantially by distributing investments along with a wide range of investment domains.
+In other words, mutual funds work on the principle of diversifying i.e. not putting all eggs in one basket.
+Investors need to weigh their risk appetite and goals before choosing such a mutual fund.

 4. Gold Investment vs Mutual Funds

 |Particulars||Gold Investment||Mutual Fund|

 |Definition||Gold is a precious high-value metal that is liquid in nature||Pools investors’ money in equities, debts and other market instruments to multiply money|